Chickasaw Gardens Information

 Chickasaw Gardens History

 Chickasaw Gardens is located on land that was originally part of the estate of Clarence Saunders, the Memphis inventor of the self-service grocery store.
 Beloved features of the neighborhood are numerous park-like common areas including the Chickasaw Gardens lake, Cypress Creek, and the Cherry Orchard, which were all originally constructed as part of Saunders’ elaborate estate garden.
 Saunders lost his fortune in 1923, and the property was later sold to forward-thinking developers who envisioned a beautiful and unique residential community.

 Most of the streets in Chickasaw Gardens are named after different native American tribes – Catawba Lane, Iroquois Road, Chickasaw Parkway, and Natchez Lane.

 The vision of the original developers has been achieved and maintained through the years by the ongoing efforts of an active and engaged Homeowners Association, focused on the quality and community that make the neighborhood so unique.

-Please join the Trustees at the annual Chickasaw Gardens Budget Meeting
+Please join the Trustees at the annual Chickasaw Gardens Homeowners Association Meeting

 Memphis Country Club